Setting Up a Sole Trader in Hungary

 It is rather easy to set up a sole trader in Hungary compared to the other business forms available in this country.
 Although the sole trader will also need to comply with certain taxation laws and make social security contributions, the demands are more relaxed than for large companies which require annual audits.

-Lawyers in Hungary, private health contractors, social workers, consultants, accountants and other service providers can benefit from setting up as sole traders in Hungary.
+Lawyers in Hungary, private health contractors, social workers, consultants, accountants and other service providers can benefit from setting up a sole trader in Hungary.

-You can contact the experts at our Hungarian law firm for more information about the liabilities of the sole proprietor in Hungary.
+You can get in touch with the experts at our Hungarian law firm for more information about the liabilities of the sole proprietor in Hungary.
 We can also help you set up other business forms like subsidiaries or branches.

 Types of taxes for sole proprietors in Hungary

 Hungary offers two types of taxes to the individuals who own a sole proprietorship in Hungary.
 The first tax option is the lump sum, and the second option is paying the business income tax.
 Please find below the difference among these taxes:

 - The lump tax is for those sole traders whose yearly revenue is less than HUF 15 million;

 - The lump tax rate is 15% and you canalso get deductions on expenses;

 - Business income tax is obligatory on sole traders whose yearly revenue is more than HUF 15 million;

 - The tax rate for this option is 9% and deductions are also applicable.